 The collection is displayed adjacent to the Dana Greenhouses, approximately a 5-minute walk from the Centre Street Gate, 10-minute walk from either the Arborway Gate or the Forest Hills Gate, and about a 20-minute walk from the Bussey Street Gate.
 Look for the wooden lath house overlooking the Leventritt Shrub and Vine Garden, just beyond the stone wall running along its southwestern border.
 Use the stairwell that cuts through the stone wall, or turn off of Bussey Hill Road toward the Dana Greenhouses for an accessible path to the Bonsai Collection.
 If driving, park outside the Centre Street Gate or along the Arborway.

 The collection is on view from mid April through mid November, daily from 8:00am to 3:45pm, excluding holidays.
+Update: The public exhibit will close for the winter season at the end of the day Wednesday, November 16th.
+The exhibit will reopen in April 2023.

 For a wheelchair-accessible route to the collection, start at the Centre Street Gate and approach from Bussey Hill Road.
 Take the paved road that leads toward the Dana Greenhouses, and go through the gate.
 The pavilion will be on your right.
 There is no entry to the bonsai pavilion itself; the structure is designed to allow visitors to view the collection from the outside.